jeastham1993/dotnet-lambda-chaos/README.md

 ## Usage

-Currently chaos is configured using an environment variable against the Lambda function itself.
-The configuration uses the JSON format specific below and should be added to a variables named CHAOS_PARAM
+Chaos is configured using a JSON object stored as an SSM Parameter.
+At runtime the SSM Parameter is retrieved and cached in the Lambda execution environment.
+The time to live (TTL) of the cached configuration can also be configured.
+After TTL expiry an API call will be made to SSM to retrieve the latest parameter version.

+The SSM parameter should be in the below format:

 ``` json
 {